open-sauced/intro/README.md

 Welcome to the Intro to Open Source Course with OpenSauced!
 This course is designed to provide you with an introduction to open source and guide you through the process of contributing to open source projects.
 ## Language Support
 Like pizza, open source is meant to be shared with everyone.
-Click on the links below to take this course in the following languages
+Click on the links below to take this course in the following languages:
 - [French](./translations/fr/README.md)

 ## Course Overview